smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 2*

 For the seconf task, we used the same bash scripting with a different command "ls" to diplay

+*Task 3*

+Same process with using cd /home to change directory to home